ccris02/DOT_KSM_Logs/README.md

 ```
 Failed to decode transactions list
 ```
-## I'm Online message has been send by your Validator node, this usualy happens in the 2nd half of Session if your node has not produced a block.
+## I'm Online message has been sent by your Validator node, this usually happens in the 2nd half of the Session if your node has not produced a block.
 ```
 [index: 242] Reporting im-online at block: 8785522 (session: 14996): Call::heartbeat(Heartbeat { block_number: 8785522, network_state: OpaqueNetworkState...
 ```